DuncanRitchie/velut/README.md

 The velut website (in this repository) is a Next.js site that reads from the two collections in accordance with what the user searches for.
 None of its functionality requires client-side JavaScript, because the site is entirely server-side–rendered.
 However, the Many page (www.velut.co.uk/many) uses client-side rendering if possible, as does the [Search component](https://github.com/DuncanRitchie/velut/blob/main/components/search/Search.jsx).

+### Old version with Create React App

-The MERN version is a single-page application that has the same functionality, but using an Express.js server on the backend and client-side–rendered React.js on the frontend.
-It is currently hosted by Render on https://render.velut.co.uk, but I will probably cancel it in the future because I don’t want to maintain it.
+When I first made the velut website, it was a single-page application that has the same functionality, but using an Express server on the backend and client-side–rendered React.js on the frontend (using Create React App).
+The code is on the [mern](https://github.com/DuncanRitchie/velut/tree/mern) branch.

+(MERN stands for “MongoDB, Express, React, Node”.
+Technically the Next.js version is also MERN, because Next.js uses an Express server internally, but with the client-side–rendered version I wrote code that directly — expressly?! — calls Express, so I’m keeping the branchnames “main” and “mern”.)

 ## Functionality